-Tahia Halim (1919-2003) was born in Donkola, Sudan, where her family was working at the time.
-Her primary education was inside the Royal Palace of Cairo, where she was raised, as her father was the laureate of King Fouad I of Egypt.
+Tahia Halim (1919-2003) was born in Donkola, Sudan, where her father was posted at the time through his professional engagement with the Palace.
+Her primary education in music, French and painting was inside the Royal Palace of Cairo, where she was raised, as her father was the aide-de-camps or military laureate of King Fouad I of Egypt.

-Tahia Halim was an artist of legendary realism.
-In 1958, she became the first female to win the Guggenheim prize and the Guggenheim Museum in New York later purchased Halim’s painting ‘Hanan’ (‘Tenderness’).
-She received five national prizes by the Egyptian State – the Golden Award from the Cairo Salon in 1960; the Ali Labib Gabr prize in 1960; the State Prize in 1968; the Medal of Arts and Sciences of the first degree in 1968 and the Arts Award from the Higher Institute of Culture in 1995.
-Halim exhibited at the 1955, 1960 and 1970 Venice Biennial in the Egyptian Pavilion.
+Tahia Halim received five national prizes by the Egyptian State – the Golden Award from the Cairo Salon in 1960; the Ali Labib Gabr prize in 1960; the State Prize in 1968; the Medal of Arts and Sciences of the first degree in 1968 and the Arts Award from the Higher Institute of Culture in 1995.
+She also took part in the Egyptian Pavilion of the prestigious Venice Biennial in 1956, 1960 and 1970.